Investigation after coalition strike kills US allies in Syria

 The top US commander in Iraq, Gen. Stephen Townsend, said last month that there was "a fair chance" a US strike had been involved.

-The head of Iraqi civil forces working at the Mosul site told CNN earlier this week that 141 bodies have been recovered.
+The head of Iraqi civil forces working at the Mosul site told CNN that 141 bodies have been recovered.

 Activist groups and Syrian state media also allege that coalition forces carried out an airstrike on a school in al-Mansoura, west of Raqqa, where refugees were sheltering, killing dozens.
 The coalition said at the time it had "no indication that an airstrike struck civilians near Raqqa" and that it would investigate the claims.